Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 OpenZFS issue id | status/ZFS commit | comment
 ---|---|---
+9284|!       |Needs evaluation, similar to the existing mechanism on Linux.
 9235|!       |Port after OpenZFS 9075
 9191|!       |Depends on OpenZFS 9075
 9190|!       |Port with OpenZFS 9075